draeger-lab/refinegems/dev/README.md

   Functions for adding new information to the media database.
 Should be added to either database or medium modules in the future.<br>
   Status: Almost complete
 - `under_construction` :<br>
-  Place to collect code snippets, ideas and more that have no playce (or not yet) anywhere else in the codespace.<br>
+  Place to collect code snippets, ideas and more that have no place (or not yet) anywhere else in the codespace.<br>
-  Status: Hell, but feel free to visit<br>
+  Status: Empty, fell free to add ideas<br>
 - `growth_curves` : <br>
   Ideas for reading in growth plate data and calculating growth curves from it.<br>
   Status: Started, but stuck
 - `gapfill_testing`:<br>
   Blocks for testing the different gap fill algorithmns<br>
   Status: Debugging
+- `tutorial.ipynb`: <br>
+  Small notebook with short block for learning how to work with this toolbox. <br>
+  Status: Not fully finished but a good starting point

 ## Ideas

-- `idea_gapfill.png`: <br>
-  Idea of how to revamp the gap fill model. <br>
-  Statius: Implemented

 ## Removed from Package

+- `old_funcs.py`: <br>
+  As the name suggests, contains old functions no longer in use (pre-2.0.0)

 - `old_gapfill.rst`: <br>
   Old documentation of the refineGEMs pre-2.0.0 gapfill module. <br>